 - The Department of Statistics and Applied Probability at UC Santa Barbara is advertising a tenure track Assistant Professor position in Probability.
 The application deadline is November 30.
 Further information here.

 - The School of Mathematics at the University of Birmingham is inviting applications for a lectureship in the area of probability and modern statistics, broadly defined.
+The application deadline is December 31.
 Further information here.

 - The Department of Mathematics at the University of Toronto has several openings in pure and applied mathematics.
 Review of applications will begin on November 15.
 Further information here.